SlejmUr/TarkovServer/README.md

 # Tarkov Server
-This server is discontinued!
+This server is back!

-Reason:\
-Because I couldn't managed to make through matchmaking with just simple battleye and file check disable there are no reason to continue this project.\
-There will be so much to add that are not currently in and to adapt or look at akis solution to straight up copy or thing for custom solution, so I just discontinue this project.

 # Other
 Tarkov Server on C# (.NET 6)

-This is my attempt to port existing JavaScript code to C#.\
+This is my attempt to port existing JavaScript/Go/Typescript code to C#.\
 Because I am not want and familiar with JS and his funny stuffs.

 And possibly easier to make a nice Server UI with this (Xaml, or just Winform).\
 Still in early phase, in development!

-## References
-Assembly-CSharp.dll\
-bsg.componentace.compression.libs.zlib.dll\
-bsg.console.core\
-bsg.microsoft.extensions.objectpool.dll\
-bsg.system.buffers.dll\
-Newtonsoft.Json\
-UnityEngine.dll\
-UnityEngine.CoreModule.dll

-(Just put all in there you didn't miss much)

 ## Credits
 - TheMaoci for official Research and Dump Tutorials